abj360/solace-app/README.md

 1. **Upload Image** – Users upload a microscopic blood smear image.
 2. **AI Analysis** – The deep learning model processes the image and detects malaria-infected cells.
 3. **Diagnosis Output** – The app provides a detailed report, including the probability of infection.
-4. **Actionable Insights** – Recommends next steps for treatment or further testing.

 ---
 ---